ThimnaGogwana/Digital-Portfolio/README.md

 ## 🔗 GitHub Link

-This portfolio is hosted on GitHub at: [github.com/YOUR-USERNAME/digital-portfolio](https://github.com/YOUR-USERNAME/digital-portfolio)
+This portfolio is hosted on GitHub at:[github.com/YOUR-USERNAME/digital-portfolio](https://github.com/YOUR-USERNAME/digital-portfolio)

 ---